sourcegraph/scip/docs/scip.md

 - Some languages have case-insensitive names, so the symbol is all-lowercase.
 - The symbol may encode names with special characters that should not be displayed to the user.

+Additional notes on **enclosing_symbol**:

+(optional) The enclosing symbol if this is a local symbol.
+For non-local symbols, the enclosing symbol should be parsed from the `symbol` field using the `Descriptor` grammar.

+The primary use-case for this field is to allow local symbol to be displayed in a symbol hierarchy for API documentation.
+It's OK to leave this field empty for local variables since local variables usually don't belong in API documentation.
+However, in the situation that you wish to include a local symbol in the hierarchy, then you can use `enclosing_symbol` to locate the "parent" or "owner" of this local symbol.
+For example, a Java indexer may choose to use local symbols for private class fields while providing an `enclosing_symbol` to reference the enclosing class to allow the field to be part of the class documentation hierarchy.
+From the perspective of an author of an indexer, the decision to use a local symbol or global symbol should exclusively be determined whether the local symbol is accessible outside the document, not by the capability to find the enclosing symbol.

 #### Kind